 - Adhere to the University policy regarding the official log and seal as explained in the St. Mary’s University Branding Guide

-- Use glitter, confetti, feathers or other loose materials (glitter pens are allowed)
+- Use glitter, confetti, feathers or other loose materials

 - Include selling price for alcoholic beverages